 We’re exploring concepts of visualising how natural spaces affect people’s physiology for positive change.
-Our Deep Ocean project is a first step in exploring technology opportunities and developing insights for future creation.
+Our Mind Drone project is a first step in exploring technology opportunities and developing insights for future creation.
 We’d be lying if we said this wasn’t a lot of fun too – the work requires considerable hands-on time with some fascinating technology, understanding and then stretching it.
 It also requires our exploration of natural spaces like national parks, beaches, parks etc. enough said.

 THE WORK TO DATE